Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. LDAP

-First some background information about LDAP: LDAP (Lightweight Directory Access Protocol) is an open and cross-platform protocol used for directory services authentication.
-You can compare your old on-premises active directory to a database.
-All of your users and computers are organized in it.
+First, some background information about LDAP: LDAP (Lightweight Directory Access Protocol) is an open and cross-platform protocol used for directory services authentication.
+You can compare your old on-premises Active Directory to a database.
+It organizes all of your users and computers.

 The active directory uses protocols such as Kerberos and NTLM for authentication and LDAP to query and modify items in this “database”